DLA Energy Commander Recognizes Operational Excellence and Provides Update on Recent Climate Survey

-In a packed town hall meeting Navy Rear Adm.
-George Bresnihan, DLA Energy commander, addresses the workforce on the agency’s data-driven victories, employee performance management and sobering operational updates at the McNamara Headquarters Complex, Fort Belvoir, Virginia, on March 18, 2026.
-(Department of War by Master Sgt.
-Thaddeus Harrington)
+FORT BELVOIR, Va. – In a packed town hall meeting Navy Rear Adm.
+George Bresnihan, DLA Energy commander, and George Atwood, DLA Energy deputy commander, addressed data-driven victories, employee performance management and operational updates to a global audience of team members at the McNamara Headquarters Complex on March 18, 2026.

+“While we're trying to manage petroleum globally and for current operations, and they cross often, I can't thank you enough for the work that you're doing,” said Bresnihan.
+“There's nobody better at doing what we're doing, than all of you.”

+A Culture of Improvement: The DEOCS Breakthrough The cornerstone of the commander’s presentation was the results of the 2025 Defense Organizational Climate Survey, or DEOCS.
+Bresnihan reported an "unprecedented" trend: DLA Energy improved in every single "protective factor" measured, including cohesion, fairness and leadership support.

 |Date Taken: